TimAngus321/portfolio-redesign/README.md

   - Testing libraries ✅
   - Design tools ✅
   - Maybe add misc skillset figma, warp, whimsical... ✅
+- Just setup useNavigate once in a hook and use it all over the app

 ## Add to next Version